pmalmgren/petermalmgren.com/content/serverside-wasm-data.md

 ---
-title: "Getting data in and out of WASI Modules"
+title: "Getting data in and out of WASI modules"
 description: "Fun with wasmtime, linear memory, and external bindings"
 date: 2022-04-17T08:56:08-04:00
 categories: Web Assembly